cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-relationships.md

 {%endhighlight%}

 In the above example we can see that the postconfigure lifecycle operation in the source_connected_to_target relationship type is configured once in its source_interfacessection and target_interfaces section.
 As such, the configure_source_node.py script will be executed in source_node instances and the configure_target_node.py will be executed in target_node instances.

+## How Relationships Affect Node Creation

+Declaring relationships inherently affects the node creation flow (in the sense that there is no need to configure the flow).

+When declaring a relationship, the first lifecycle operation of the source node will only be executed once the entire set of lifecycle operations of the target node were executed and completed.

+So, for instance, in the previous example the preconfigure, postconfigure, establish and unlink operations for target_node will be executed BEFORE the first operation for source_node is executed.
+This removes any uncertainties about whether a node was ready to have another node connect to it due to it not being available.
+Of course, it's up to the user to define what "ready" means.